 greatest need: A descriptor applying to a household if, at the time of allocation, household members were subject to one or more of the following circumstances

 homelessness: Homelessness can be defined in different ways for different purposes.
-Based on the ABS statistical definition, the state of a person who does not have suitable accommodation alternatives and whose current living arrangement:
+Based on the ABS statistical definition, ‘homelessness’ is the state of a person who does not have suitable accommodation alternatives and whose current living arrangement:

 For the purpose of the Specialist Homelessness Services collection, a person is experiencing homelessness if they are: